pavle0402/Django-E-Learning-System/README.md

 <h3>Screenshots:</h3>

 Admin pov home page:

 <img src="screenshots/admin pov/adminhome.png" width=450 height=350>

 List of courses:

 <img src="screenshots/Screenshot 2023-09-22 121720.png" width=450 height=350>

-Course detail example(there is also enroll and feedback section on the same page, as well as reviews of all the users that provided feedback)
+Course detail example(there is also enroll and feedback section on the same page, as well as reviews of all the users that provided feedback):

 <img src="screenshots/Screenshot 2023-09-22 121732.png" width=450 height=350>

  As there are many screenshots for this project, i won't attach them here.
 You can check all the other pictures in "screenshots/" folder inside this repository.